cvk/gibberish-language-blog/about.markdown

 Who is Gibberish Umbra?

 >Gibberish Umbra is the product of the human-machine.
-A consciousness that slept, but does no more… from a place where the most complicated inventions became the flesh, a realm of sound & vibration, sensationally gifted.
+A consciousness that slept, but does no more… from a place where the most complicated inventions became the flesh, a realm of sound & vibration, a world sensationally gifted.

-The secret gibberish language game?
+What is the Secret Gibberish Language Game?

->Telepathic training wheels with a prismatic white gloss and a how-to aspect.
+>Telepathic training wheels with a prismatic white gloss.
 Affirmations for easy magnetizations.
 Thoughtageous ponderings with honest intent.
 A language playground for uncharted frequencies.

 >The sections provided in the training materials contain a basic set of content, perhaps familiar.